My Best of Provence itinerary

 Wednesday – Arles

-The city boasts the best collection of Roman sights in Provence – a Roman Arena, a Roman Theatre, Roman baths, and even a Roman Graveyard.
-It’s also where Van Gogh completed many of his most famous paintings, as well as being the home to an exciting new modern art foundation – Luma Arles.
-On the way back to Lourmarin there will be an olive oil and wine tasting.
+It’s history day!
+Arles boasts the best collection of Roman sights in Provence – a Roman Arena, a Roman Theatre, Roman baths, and even a Roman Graveyard.
+For those of a more artistic disposition Arles is also where Van Gogh completed many of his most famous paintings, as well as being the home to an exciting new modern art foundation – Luma Arles.
+On the way back to Lourmarin we will enjoy an olive oil and wine tasting at one of Les Alpilles’ finest wineries.
+The peppery, heat-baked red we will taste is one of my favourite wines in the region.

 Thursday – Cassis and Les Calanques

-We will head for the Mediterranean and the port of Cassis.
-We will split up to explore the port and enjoy lunch.
-Regrouping in the afternoon we will take a boat tour out into Les Calanques.
+We will head for the glittering Mediterranean and the charming port of Cassis.
+We will split up to explore the port and enjoy a lunch.
+Enthusiasts of seafood should not miss the opportunity to try Provence’s famed Bouillabaisse fish soup.
+Regrouping in the afternoon we will take a boat tour out into Les Calanques – renowned as almost the last untouched stretch of the French Mediterranean coast, these rocky coves are accessible only by boat or on foot.
+The Calanques are a world famous wildlife reserve and a national treasure.

 Returning to the Chateau we will enjoy a special gourmet truffle evening, with delicacies such as truffle pizza, and cheese laced with truffles.
-Based on Jamie’s book about training his dog to find truffles he will share the secrets of truffle hunting in Provence with the group.
+Based on my book about training my dog to find truffles I will share the secrets of truffle hunting in Provence with the group.

 Friday – Lourmarin market